jongpie/SimpleLightningComponents/README.md

     `<c:lightningData sobjectType="Account" fields="Id,Name,MyCustomField__c" cacheResults="true" />`

+## dataTable.cmp
+* Easily build a table for a list of SObject records.
+Each specified field is displayed as a column in the table.

+    `<c:dataTable sobjectName="Account" records="{!v.myRecords}" fields="Name,Type,AccountNumber" />`

+* Feature: leverage a field set to determine the fields displayed.
+If a field set and a list of fields are both provided, only the list of fields will be used.

+    `<c:dataTable sobjectName="Account" records="{!v.myRecords}" fieldSetName="Nebula__derp" />

+* Feature: Use 'variant' to change if the fields are displayed as 'input' (editable, default) or 'output' (read-only)

+    `<c:dataTable sobjectName="Account" records="{!v.myRecords}" fieldSetName="Nebula__derp" variant="output" />

 ## inputField.cmp
 * Provides a simple way to display an SObject's field that automatically determines the field type, field label, etc. Attributes can be overridden to allow control over the field when needed